Why should I use cabinet and drawer locks?

 - Do not place furniture in front of a window.
 Children can climb up onto the furniture and then crawl through the window.

 - Window screens are not a substitute for window locks.
-Children have been known to crawl through and fall through windows with screens in place.
+Children can crawl through and fall through windows with screens in place.

 - Make sure all your glass windows are safe for your child to be around.
-If you cannot repair a broken or damaged window right away, consider boarding it up.
+If you cannot repair a broken or damaged window right away, board it up if at all possible.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved.